-The second resolution, brought to the floor by the NALC Executive Council, asked convention delegates to endorse Barack Obama for a second term as president of the United States.
-The Council touted some of Obama's firstterm accomplishments, such as his work to undo his predecessor's anti-worker denced primarily by his support for a national "right to work" (for less) law.
+Barack Obama for a second term as president of the United States.
+The Council touted some of Obama's first-term accomplishments, such as his work to undo his predecessor's anti-worker agenda by nominating pro-worker advocates to the National Labor Relations Board and the National Mediation Board, not to men-

-Left: CWA President Larry Cohen Right: UNI-Americas President Rueben Cortina agenda by nominating pro-worker advocates to the National Labor Relations Board and the National Mediation Board, not to mention his signing into law the American Recovery and Reinvestment Act, the Affordable Care Act and the Lilly Ledbetter Fair Pay Act.
+The Council contrasted Obama's record with that of the presumptive Republican nominee, former Massachusetts Gov. Mitt Romney who, if elected, has promised to call for cuts in Social Security, to turn Medicare into an underfunded voucher program, and to cut up to

-The Council contrasted Obama's record with that of the presumptive Republican nominee, former Massachusetts Gov. Mitt Romney who, if elected, has promised to call for cuts in Social Security, to turn Medicare into an underfunded voucher program, and to cut up to 10 percent of the federal workforce.
-The Council said that Romney repeatedly has demonstrated an anti-union, anti-worker philosophy, evi-
+10 percent of the federal workforce.
+The Council said that Romney repeatedly has demonstrated an anti-union, anti-worker philosophy, evidenced primarily by his support for a national "right to work" (for less) law.